zlab-princeton/llm-pruning-collection/README.md

 | Paper | Block   | Vector    | 22.3 | 61.4 | 71.7 | 57.3 | 54.2 | 55.8 | 34.0 | 38.4 |
 | Ours  | Block   | Vector    | 20.4 | 62.2 | 74.1 | 64.4 | 62.6 | 58.8 | 35.7 | 40.8 |

-Note: The results are obtained by running the pruning scripts in this repository.
-The results since only 10 samples are randomly selected from the bookcorpus dataset are used for importance estimation, even though we fixed the random seed.
+Note: The results are obtained by running the exact pruning and evaluation scripts from the LLM-Pruner repo.
+Still, some results differ the reported results in the paper.
+My conjecture is that only 10 samples are randomly selected from the bookcorpus dataset for importance estimation, and this caused some randomness, even though we fixed the random seed.